 This building was the Northern Counties Committee’s engine shed, constructed as part of the development of the Excursion Station between 1903 and 1907.
 Extensive improvements to the site also included sidings, water tower, goods shed, turntable, stabling for horses and jaunting cars, two platforms, and four railway workers’ cottages.

 For many years, a family lived in part of the shed at the rear without running water or electricity.
 The man of the house looked after the engines overnight, kept the fires in, did minor repairs and prepared the engines for the next day’s work.

-During the Second World War, when Belfast became a target for the German Luftwaffe, the Belfast and Northern Counties Railway Company moved some office accommodation and a number of vehicles here.
+During the Second World War, when Belfast became a target for the German Luftwaffe, the LMS Northern Counties Railway Company moved some office accommodation and a number of vehicles here.